 A lien constitutes an unassignable personal right of the lienor to detain the chattel until his or her claims for payment against the owner have been satisfied.
 Accordingly, a creditor with a lien over the aircraft may be able to detain the aircraft until such time as the relevant outstanding debt is settled.
 See 2.4.6 Priority of Third Parties' Rights.

-Notwithstanding that there may be a security interest in the aircraft that has priority over other creditors pursuant to a security agreement, the following will take priority over such security:
+Notwithstanding that there may be a security interest in the aircraft that has priority over other creditors pursuant to a security agreement, the following will take priority over any such security:

 It is not mandatory that either all or part of the insurances be placed with domestic insurance companies, unless the aircraft is ordinarily based in the Cayman Islands, in which case local insurance could be used.
 Insurance is typically placed with the international insurance markets in London and New York.